giantswarm/releases/kvm/v12.1.0/README.md

 ## :zap:  Giant Swarm Release 12.1.0 for KVM :zap:

-**This release includes two significant improvements to NGINX Ingress Controller.
-It also includes a fix for Quay being a single point of failure by using Docker mirroring feature.
-This ensures availability of all images needed for node bootstrap, thus the cluster creation/scaling doesn’t depend on Quay availability anymore.**
+This release includes two **significant improvements to NGINX Ingress Controller**.
+It also includes a **fix for Quay being a single point of failure** by using Docker mirroring feature.
+This ensures availability of all images needed for node bootstrap, thus the cluster creation/scaling doesn’t depend on Quay availability anymore.

 **The two NGINX Ingress Controller improvements:**